Senior Fellow

 Iliana Kohler, PhD

-• Research Assistant Professor and Associate Director, Population Studies Center, School of Arts and Sciences
+• Associate Practice Professor, Sociology, School of Arts and Sciences

-Iliana Kohler, PhD, is a health researcher and social demographer whose research builds on both social and biomedical sciences, and whose primary research agenda focuses on adult health outcomes, chronic diseases, intergenerational relationships and transfers, and morbidity and mortality in international contexts.
+Iliana V. Kohler, PhD is an Associate Practice Professor in the Department of Sociology at the University of Pennsylvania’s School of Arts and Sciences.
+Dr. Kohler is a health researcher and social demographer whose research builds on both social and biomedical sciences, and whose primary research agenda focuses on adult health outcomes, chronic diseases, intergenerational relationships, and morbidity and mortality in international contexts.
 She has collaborated extensively in multidisciplinary and international research teams, and has demonstrated leadership in coalescing research teams around new research ideas and innovative projects in population health.
-Most recently, Dr. Kohler spearheaded the extension of the Malawi Longitudinal Study of Families and Health (MLSFH), towards research on aging, chronic diseases, and mortality in an African high HIV-prevalence context, and established the Mature Adults Cohort of MLSFH (MLSFH-MAC) in 2012.
+Dr. Kohler spearheaded the extension of the Malawi Longitudinal Study of Families and Health (MLSFH) towards research on aging, chronic diseases, and cognitive health and mortality in an African high HIV-prevalence context.
+She established the Mature Adults Cohort of MLSFH (MLSFH-MAC) in 2012.

 Related Content